actionhero/www.actionherojs.com/tutorials/tasks.md

 2013-11-28 15:21:56 - debug: re-enqueued reccurent job sayGoodbye
 ```

 You can create you own tasks by placing them in a `./tasks/` directory at the root of your application.
-You can use the generator `Actionhero generate task --name=myTask`.
+You can use the generator `actionhero generate task --name=myTask`.
 Like actions, all tasks have some required metadata:

 - `task.name`: The unique name of your task
 - `task.description`: a description